weitanai/auto-work/README.md

 # How to use

+- Input your openai key

+### Improve write
+- Select or copy text from anywhere
-- Improve write
+- Use improve write to rewrite your choose text
+- Click enter to parse the text to the clipboard.

 ![Improve](assets/improve.png)

+### Summary text
+- Select or copy text from anywhere.
+- Use summary text to get a summary of the text.
-- Summary text
+- Click enter to parse the text to the clipboard.
 ![Summary](assets/summary.png)

+### Ask question
+- Input your question
-- Ask question
+- Use ask question mode get answer
+- Click enter to parse the text to the clipboard.
 ![Ask](assets/ask.png)